eliasmelul/buytillyoudie/README.md

 <h4 align="right">by Elias Melul, Data Scientist </h4>

 ___

+#### Motivation
+Learning the application of machine learning and mathematical tools to marketing and customer relationship management.
 This repository introduces the Kaplan-Meier and BG/NBD models, as well as logistic regression with endogeneity correction using Inverse Mills Ratio, to maximize profitability of a company within a CRM framework.
 In this repository, we will use <a href="https://www.kaggle.com/blastchar/telco-customer-churn"> Telco's Customer Churn</a> dataset as an ongoing example.

+#### File Descriptions
+There is a single file that goes through all the methods applied as shown in the README.

+#### How to interact with project?
+Since project is written for educational purposes, simply go to the section of interest and read on!

+#### Licensing
+There are no licenses for this repository.

+#### Authors
+Elias Melul

+#### Acknowledgements
+Duke Univeristy, Matthew Mannary

 Happy Reading!